-When we feel pressure to change and we feel pressure not to change we resist change.
+When people feel pressure to Change and they feel pressure Not to Change they resist Change!

 I have asked this question thousands of times in coaching sessions and workshops.

 Here is a sample of the answers I have received:

 - “So I can look at problems from multiple angles”

 - “Changing my mindset is part of the learning and personal improvement process”